mtso/booker/docs/notes.md

 - How to parse request body in Content-Type application/json in Go?
 - Is it possible to write middleware that attaches arbitrary values to a specific http.Request?
 - What is context.Context and how is it used?
+- How to implement flash messages in Golang/React?

 ## API info